Frequently Asked Questions

 What else do I need to participate?

-You will not need access to any equipment above and beyond what you already need for the online doctoral program, such as stable internet access and the ability to login to Zoom.
+You will not need access to any equipment above and beyond what you already need for the online doctoral program, such as stable internet access and the ability to log in to Zoom.

 How large is each cohort of students?

-Each year-long Conyers Online cohort will be between 10 and 14 students.
+Each Conyers Online cohort will be between 10 and 14 students.
 We find that this size is optimal for allowing everyone to participate in discussions.

 What level of commitment does the program involve?

-Students must commit to participating fully in Conyers Scholars Online program activities for the year-long program, including reading assigned materials and participating actively in discussions.
+Students must commit to participating fully in Conyers Scholars Online program activities for the nine-month program, including reading assigned materials and participating actively in discussions.
 Each Conyers Scholars cohort is a community, so participation is crucial.
 Moreover, because entrance into the program is competitive, a student who does not participate is taking the place of someone who might have participated.

 When are the monthly meetings?